resurgentech/vagrant_tools/README.md

 # Docker Container
 Included is Dockerfile for building an image that can build this code and running the esxi provider.

-NOTE: Download the VMware-ovftool-XXXXXX to ./downloads in this working copy.
-Update the version in the Dockerfile as needed

 ## Build
 ```
 docker build . --tag vagrant_tools